 The following are current resources, across a variety of formats, that address loss of control inflight (LOC-I).
 While this list intends to be comprehensive and informative, it may not be all-inclusive.
 The published resources are sorted by date with the most recent items listed first, and will be updated as new resources become available.

-If you would like your LOC-I resource to be featured here, please submit this form (Google) with all required fields completed.
+If you would like your LOC-I resource to be featured on this page, share your information via the online form.

 In addition to resources developed by NBAA’s Safety Committee, you can find upset prevention and recovery training (UPRT) from Safety Committee-reviewed providers on our LOC-I Training Page.
 Additional UPRT and LOC-I material can be found from the following organizations: